Danielle Fishel: 2003–2011: Films and television presenting

-Following Boy Meets World, Fishel began to work heavily in television, and in 2003 co-hosted Say What?
+Following Boy Meets World, she began to work heavily in television, and in 2003 co-hosted Say What?
 Karaoke on MTV for one season.
-Fishel also appeared in several films, including National Lampoon's Dorm Daze.
+She also appeared in several films, including National Lampoon's Dorm Daze.
 In 2006, she appeared in three made-for-DVD releases: National Lampoon's Dorm Daze 2 (appearing again as "Marla" from the first film), the action film Gamebox 1.0 (playing a dual role), and The Chosen One, an independent animated film in which she provides the voice of the lead female character.

-In 2006, Fishel appeared as a guest on The Tyra Banks Show where she discussed her dramatic weight loss with the use of the Nutrisystems Diet.
-Following her appearance on the show, Fishel became a spokeswoman for Nutrisystem.
+In 2006, she appeared as a guest on The Tyra Banks Show where she discussed her dramatic weight loss with the use of the Nutrisystems Diet.
+Following her appearance, she became a spokeswoman for Nutrisystem.
 She also became a special correspondent for The Tyra Banks Show, starting in early February 2007.
-By 2010 she had gained some of the weight back, and told People magazine she could not maintain her Nutrisystem weight.
+By 2010, she had gained some of the weight back, and told People magazine she could not maintain her Nutrisystem weight.

-From August 2008 to March 2011 Fishel hosted The Dish for the Style Network, which satirized pop culture in a format similar to sister network E!'s The Soup.
-Fishel was also on Fuse TV as host of The Fuse 20, and was a guest star on the round table on an episode of Chelsea Lately.
-In 2012, Fishel became the host of MSN TV's Last Night on TV.
+From August 2008 to March 2011, Fishel hosted The Dish for the Style Network, which satirized pop culture in a format similar to sister network E!'s The Soup.
+She was also on Fuse TV as host of The Fuse 20, and was a guest star on the round table on an episode of Chelsea Lately.
+In 2012, she became the host of MSN TV's Last Night on TV.